Algorithmic analysis towards time-domain extended source waveform inversion: Solving normal equation by conjugate gradient method

 The CG method does not require the explicit expression of $(B^H B)^{-1}$.
 The method converges for any $\beta\geq 0$.
 This is advantageous over some other possibilities such as Gauss-Seidel iteration and recursion assisted by surrogate function \cite{aghamiry2020accurate}, see Appendix \ref{appendix}.
 Thanks to the matrix free formulation, the above CG procedure can equally be applied to WRI by simply choosing $B=I$ with a different right hand side.
 In terms of equation \eqref{eq:normalwri}, the right-hand-side term of the normal equation for WRI is $b=S^H(d-Sf)=A^{-H}R^{H}(d-RA^{-1}f)$, which can be computed by first extracting the forward wavefield excited by the true source $f$, then use the data difference ($d-RA^{-1}f$) as the virtual source to compute the adjoint wavefield $b$.
 Both time and frequency domain wave equation solvers can be applied when solving normal equation using CG.

 A special case comes with $\beta=0$.
-Then the normal equation becomes
+The normal equation then becomes

 When $q$ is restricted to the true source location, finding $q$ based on the given data $d$ is exactly the source wavelet estimation process, which is solvable using CG since $S^H S$ is SPD.
-In this case, the problem degenerates to classic FWI: we simply use the observed data $d$ to estimate a wavelet $q$ at the true source location, then minimize the misfit function iteratively.
+In this case, the problem degenerates to classic FWI: we simply use the observed data $d$ to estimate a wavelet $q$ at the true source location, then minimize the misfit functional iteratively.

-The optimization is consequently performed using the variable projection method \citep{golub1973differentiation} due to dramatic difference in the sensitivity of the misfit with respect to extended sources $q$ and model parameters $m$.
+The optimization is consequently performed using the variable projection method \citep{golub1973differentiation} due to the dramatic difference in the sensitivity of the misfit functional to the extended sources $q$ and the model parameters $m$.
 There are nested loops with the nonlinear outer loop for searching model parameters $m$ and the linear inner loop for updating extended source $q$ \citep{huang2018source}.
 In the frequency formulation, \citet{aghamiry2019improving} has proposed a linear outer loop over the wavefield $u$ and a linear inner loop over specific model parameters $m$.
-He has taken benefit from the linear property of the scalar wave equation with respect to the square of slowness for fixed wavefield $u$ (Lam\'e coefficients would be those parameters for the elastic wave equation).
+He has taken benefit from the linear property of the scalar wave equation with respect to the square of slowness for fixed wavefield $u$.
 Still the inner loop has to be solved through direct solver or iterative solver in this frequency formulation.
-In our strategy for time formulation, as sketched in Algorithm \ref{alg:nestedloop}, the outer loop is the iterative update for model parameters $m$, while the inner loop is the solution of the normal equation with respect to extend source $q$.
+In our strategy for time formulation, as sketched in Algorithm \ref{alg:nestedloop}, the outer loop is the iterative update for model parameters $m$, while the inner loop is the solution of the normal equation with respect to the extend source $q$.
 In order to mitigate the potential non-linearity of the inverse problem, the inner loop for the linear optimization, {\it i.e.} the CG iteration, should converge with good precision.
 The recursion strategy illustrates that the inner loop should be solved quite accurately \citep{aghamiry2019improving}.